 Korean Chicken Wings

-These Korean Chicken Wings hit all the flavor notes, and are a little sweet, spicy, tangy, and savory.
-The sauce only takes 5 minutes to make and coats the chicken wings beautifully with a consistency that’s similar to BBQ sauce.
-It’s the perfect appetizer for game night or parties!
+These Korean Chicken Wings hit all the flavor notes: sweet, spicy, tangy, and savory.
+The sauce only takes 5 minutes to make and coats the chicken beautifully with a consistency that’s similar to BBQ sauce.
+It’s the perfect appetizer for game day and parties!

 Whenever I see chicken wings on sale at the grocery store, they always go in my cart.
 They’re one of my favorite foods ever and I love playing with different types of sauces.

-While the classic Buffalo Sauce will always be my favorite, these Korean chicken wings are pretty incredible too.
-They have the perfect balance of tanginess, savory/umami, sweet, and spicy, and a rich thickness that coats the wings kind of like a BBQ sauce.
+While the classic Buffalo Sauce will always be my favorite, this Korean chicken wings recipe is pretty incredible too.
+The sauce has the perfect balance of tanginess, savory/umami, sweet, and spicy, and a rich thickness that coats the drumettes and wingettes kind of like a BBQ sauce.

 It’s definitely a situation where the phrase “finger licking good” comes to mind.

 And bonus, this gochujang-based Korean wing sauce is nearly as simple to make as Buffalo sauce, and only takes 5-10 minutes.
-You can definitely make it while the wings are cooking.
+You can definitely make it while the chicken is cooking.

 To get started, place butter, gochujang, soy sauce, garlic, ginger, honey, rice wine, and rice vinegar in a small saucepan: